Jianqoq/Hpt/README.md

 - Auto efficient parallel processing for CPU-intensive operations.
 #### Broadcasting
 - Automatic shape broadcasting for element-wise operations, similar to NumPy.
-#### Type Safe
-- Strong type system ensures correctness at compile time, preventing runtime errors.
-#### Zero-Copy
-- Minimizes memory overhead with zero-copy operations and efficient data sharing.
 #### Auto Type Promote
 - Allows auto type promote when compute with different types.
-#### Custom Type
+#### Customizable
-- Allows user to define their own data type for calculation (CPU support only).
+- Allows user to define their own data type for calculation (CPU support only) and allocator for memory allocation (All Backends).

 # Note